samuelgfeller/documentation/html-css/pretty-responsive-menu-colors.md

 // Fix for indicator glitch at page load window.addEventListener("load",function(event) {
+    // Prevent animation on page load for active element let elements = document.getElementsByClassName("no-animation-on-page-load");
+    // elements is a HTMLCollection and does not have forEach method.
+It has to be converted as array before Array.from(elements).forEach(function (element) {
+        element.classList.remove("no-animation-on-page-load");
+    });

     // At 1025px the menu is in desktop version and not collapsed. if (window.matchMedia("(min-width: 1025px)").matches) {
         isMobile = false;